randomnoun/bookcase-ops/setup/SETUP-RESTIC.md

 Once restic is up and running, you can create a user from the commandline on `bnenas04`.

-You can run `sudo docker ps` to get a list of docker containers; from here you might be surprised by the number of docker containers with "k8s" in their names.
+You can run `sudo docker ps` to get a list of docker containers.
+From here you might be surprised by the number of docker containers with "k8s" in their names.

 So it turns out that TrueNAS manages its docker containers using `k3s` ( a cut-down version of kubernetes ), which is sort of interesting considering the whole point of this setup was to create a kubernetes cluster.
 So just think of this one as another completely different 1-machine cluster, and ignore it for the purposes of the cluster we're setting up later.